Arghun-dev/The-Hard-Parts-of-Functional-JavaScript/README.md

 - Enables powerful pro-level functions like `once` and `memoize`
 - Many JavaScript design pattrns including the module pattern use closure
 - Build iterators, handle partial application and maintain state in asynchronous world

+`once function`: this is a function that can turn other functions into functions that are gonna run once.
+If they run them again, they don't work, and already you might be thinking, hold on, that doesn't make sense, because I know how functions work.
+They don't remember anything from their previous running, they're brand new every time.

+And yet, hold on, I'm telling you they're gonna somehow remember they've been run before, and not run again.
+We can achieve `memoization`, a core performance optimizer.